linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

 ---
 slug: getting-started-with-crossplane
 title: "How to Use Crossplane"
-description: "Crossplane extends Kubernetes as a universal control plane, meaning that you can use the familiar tools and features of Kubernetes to orchestrate and manage all of your infrastructure needs.
+description: "Crossplane extends Kubernetes as a universal control plane.
 Learn more about what Crossplane has to offer and how you can start with it in this tutorial."
 keywords: ['crossplane kubernetes','crossplane examples','crossplane vs terraform']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ['Nathaniel Stickman']